qcwthu/qcwthu.github.io/_pages/about.md

 ## News

+Feb 2026: One paper is accepted by TMLR, one paper is accepted by ICLR 2026, and three papers are accepted by CVPR 2026.
+Congrats to my co-authors!

 Jun 2025: Our survey for frontiers in LLM reasoning has been accepted by TMLR (Survey Certification).
 Congrats to my co-authors!

 May 2025: We have four papers accepted by ACL 2025.
 Congrats to my co-authors!